digitallinguistics/data-format/.github/CONTRIBUTING.md

 1. **Fork the repository** and clone it to your computer.

+1. **Create an issue branch** for the particular issue you are addressing.
+You should only make changes to the code that are directly relevant to this issue.

 1. **Set up your development environment** by [installing Node.js][4].

 1. **Install project dependencies** by running `npm install` in the project folder from the command line.